vkostyanetsky/Fastimer/README.md

 ### Start New Fast

 Something is obvious: the first command starts a new fast.
-It asks you for a number of hours you are going to be hungry and turns the timer on.
+It asks you for a number of hours you will be hungry and turns the timer on.

 You can control the active fast directly from the main menu.
 Have a look: